MarwanDSAI/comfyui-mdsnodes/README.md

 ## ComfyUI-MDSNodes

-the following custom nodes was build to use with my Ultimate Model Tester Workflow.
+the following custom nodes was build to use with my Ultimate Model Tester Workflow [civitai link](https://civitai.com/articles/33496/the-ultimate-model-tester-workflow) .
 They may also be useful for your own workflows.

 ## Nodes